The National SEED Project at St. Hilda’s & St. Hugh’s

 I am grateful that because of SEED, colleagues become friends and we are given a space to share meaningful experiences with one another.
 Each meeting is a way to explore the development of our own identities and reflect on the ways in which those intersect and impact our teaching and more importantly, our students.
 It has stretched my understanding and given me more insight into what my students may experience in my classroom."Faculty SEED Participant

-Dr. Keith Taylor is the President of the St. Hilda’s & St. Hugh’s Parents’ Association and is the co-facilitator of the parents' cohort of the school’s national SEED project.
+Dr. Keith Taylor is the former President of the St. Hilda’s & St. Hugh’s Parents’ Association and is the co-facilitator of the parents' cohort of the school’s national SEED project.
 Keith's wife, Dr. Danielle Taylor, is an alumna of St. Hilda’s & St. Hugh’s.
-Their daughter, who is set to graduate in June, and son, a fifth grader, both enrolled at the school’s Beginners program at the age of 2.
+Their daughter, who is a recent graduate, and son, an upper division student, both enrolled in the school’s Beginners program at the age of 2.

 Keith earned his doctorate in education from Teachers College Columbia University and has degrees from the Naval Postgraduate School, City College of New York, and Howard University.